Genres: Adult, Paranormal Romance

 The plot is interesting and refreshing although it’s not completely original in my honest opinion.
 I enjoyed it a lot but not fully.
 So, what was missing?
 The whole story is narrated by the third person that made me hard to connect with her feelings and thoughts.
 It would have had more impact on me had it been from her point of view.
 I felt like I was listening to someone else telling them instead of experiencing them myself.
 It made me unable to connect with her.
 In addition to that, how she was processing things was kind of shallow for me.
 It didn’t provide enough details that would make me feel what it would have been like to be her, being in her head, feeling what she was feeling and experiencing things with her.
 I was left unsatisfied to the point that I once even considered to put the book down for good. 🙁

-However, around 60 percent long, the story started to grow on me when it shifted from her point of view to HIS.
+However, around 60 percent into, the story started to grow on me when it shifted from her point of view to HIS.
 Even though it was still narrated by the third person, it was deep, moving, very detailed that made room for me to get to know him better and eventually connect with him.
 I kind of understood the reason he chose to leave her (a little bit, not fully, though), his life when he was growing up, and most importantly, his feeling about her ALL THOSE YEARS when they’d been apart.
 I was consumed and couldn’t put the book down.
 My enthusiasm was back on in the flash and grew to the climax.
 I loved him.
 I adored him.

 “Listen to me.
 I love you.
 With everything I am.
 With everything I’ll ever be.”